-Ecologyst is a an outdoor lifestyle clothing brand.
+Ecologyst is an outdoor lifestyle clothing brand.
 All of its clothing is sustainably sourced and made in Canada, with the majority being made right in Victoria.
-The clothing is pricey (understandable since its made in Canada), but is very high quality and can be purchased with a clear conscious.
+The clothing is pricey (understandable since it’s made in Canada), but is very high quality and can be purchased with a clear conscience.

 11. Learn at the Royal British Columbia Museum

 Victoria is home to the excellent Royal British Columbia Museum, which can make for an excellent activity if the weather turns a little too rainy.
 There are several permanent exhibitions, as well as others that are seasonal.
 While I was there the Wildlife Photographer of the Year exhibit was on.